MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 Contoso will move VMs to AVS using the VMware HCX tool.
 The VMs will run in an AVS Private Cloud.
 [VMware HCX migration types](https://docs.vmware.com/en/VMware-HCX/services/user-guide/GUID-8A31731C-AA28-4714-9C23-D9E924DBB666.html) include Bulk Migration, Cold Migration, and even while a workload is running through live migration using vMotion or Replication Assisted vMotion (RAV).

+> [!div class="checklist"]
-- Contoso plans their networking in Azure and ExpressRoute.
+> * Contoso plans their networking in Azure and ExpressRoute.
-- Contoso creates the AVS Private Cloud using the Azure portal.
+> * Contoso creates the AVS Private Cloud using the Azure portal.
-- The network is then configured including the ExpressRoute circuits.
+> * The network is then configured including the ExpressRoute circuits.
-- Contoso next configures the HCX components to connects their on-premises vSphere environment to the AVS Private Cloud.
+> * Contoso next configures the HCX components to connects their on-premises vSphere environment to the AVS Private Cloud.
-- The VMs are then replicated and moved to Azure using VMware HCX.
+> * The VMs are then replicated and moved to Azure using VMware HCX.

     ![Migration process](./media/contoso-migration-vmware-to-azure/onpremises-vmwarehcx-azure.png)